This post may contain affiliate links. Please read my disclosure.

 - The spice level can be adjusted depending on the spiciness of the gochujang you purchase.

-- You can also substitute anchovy stock for the dashi broth if you can find it.
-Traditional preparation use anchovy stock.
+- You can also substitute anchovy stock (made from dried anchovies) for the dashi broth if you can find it.
+Traditional preparations do use anchovy stock.

-- Top your tteokbokki with a fried or poached egg for extra richness (I LOVE doing this!);
+- Top your tteokbokki with a fried or poached egg for extra richness (I LOVE doing this!).
+You can also serve with hard boiled eggs.

 - Gochujang can be purchased in mild all the way to very hot versions.
 Buy according to your spice preference.